jycx8888/NameThatTune/README.md

 ## To Run This Project

 1. Start Apache and MySQL in XAMPP.
+2. Import namethattune.sql into MySQL
-2. Run user_login.php as a user or run admin_login.php as an admin.
+3. Run user_login.php as a user or run admin_login.php as an admin.